nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - Of course it won't happen again if you never trust anyone!
     - **Right.
 And how am I supposed to know that *you* won't betray us?**
     - Why not you?
 Accusing other people is a good cover for a traitor.
+    - Ahhh… so you don't trust yourself, is that it?
+    - You sure you don't want to talk about it?
 - Go back to the Lower City by foot -> new speach with the Sith

+_How much parts do I need ?_

+SAVE

 ## Undercity